Artists United Against Apartheid

 Artists United Against Apartheid was a 1985 protest group founded by activist and performer Steven Van Zandt and record producer Arthur Baker to protest against apartheid in South Africa.
 The group produced the song "Sun City" and the album Sun City that year, which is considered a notable anti-apartheid song.

 Sun City

 Sun City is a luxury resort and casino, developed by hotel magnate Sol Kerzner as part of his Sun International group of properties.
 It was officially opened on 7 December 1979, then located in the Bantustan of Bophuthatswana.
-As Bophuthatswana had been declared an independent state by South Africa's apartheid government (although unrecognised as such by any other country), it could provide entertainment such as gambling and topless revue shows, which were banned in South Africa.
-In protest of apartheid, an international boycott by performers continued for years, although some, such as the Beach Boys, Linda Ronstadt, Cher, Millie Jackson, Liza Minnelli, Frank Sinatra (1981), Paul Anka, Status Quo, Rod Stewart (July 1983), Elton John (October 1983), and Queen, ignored it.
+As Bophuthatswana had been declared an independent state by South Africa's apartheid government (although unrecognised as such by any other country), it could provide entertainment such as gambling and topless revue shows, which were banned in South Africa proper.
+In protest of apartheid, an international boycott by performers continued for years, although some, such as the Beach Boys, Linda Ronstadt, Cher, Millie Jackson, Liza Minnelli, Frank Sinatra (1981), Paul Anka, Status Quo, Rod Stewart (July 1983), Elton John (October 1983), Olivia Newton-John, Dolly Parton, Kenny Rogers, Shirley Bassey and Queen, ignored it.